krishanshah1202/Java-Audion-Playback-Application/README.md

 # Java-Audion-Playback-Application
 Welcome to the Java Audio Playback Application!
-This project is a feature-rich audio player developed in Java, designed to provide an intuitive and seamless music listening experience.
+This project is a feature-rich audio player developed in Java, designed to provide an intuitive and seamless music listening experience.<br>
 <b>Features</b>

     Play/Pause/Stop: Basic playback controls to manage your audio files.